Understanding Ruby and Rails: Serializing Ruby objects with JSON

 What is JSON?

-Compared to other serialization alternatives such as XML, YAML or Binary-serialization, JSON offers the following advantages:
+Compared to other serialization alternatives such as XML, YAML or binary serialization, JSON offers the following advantages:

-• it's a human readable format
+• it's a human-readable format

 • it's a language-independent format

-• can represent the most part of standard objects
+• it can represent most standard objects

 All these features make JSON an excellent serialization format.
-Of course, there are also some drawbacks, but this is material for an other article.
+Of course, there are also some drawbacks, but this is material for another article.

 JSON and Ruby on Rails